matthiaszimmermann/elasticsearch-german-example/README.md

 docker exec <container-id> bash initialize.sh
 ```

-The container id can be obtained by checking the hash provided by ```dockder ps```.
+The container id can be obtained by checking the hash provided by ```docker ps```.
 Your Elasticsearch instance should now be up and running on port 9200.

 ## Verify the running Elasticsearch

 To verify the correct running of your container you may check the respones by any of the following urls.